camunda/camunda-docs-manual/content/reference/deployment-descriptors/tags/process-engine.md

 menu:
   main:
     identifier: "descriptor-ref-process-engine"
-    parent: "descriptor-ref"
+    parent: "descriptor-ref-tags"

 ---

-The process engine configuration can be placed in both [processes.xml](ref:#descriptors-processesxml) and the [bpm-platform.xml](ref:#descriptors-bpm-platformxml) files.
-If the process engine is configured in either or both of those files, it will be bootstrapped by the camunda BPM platform infrastructure and be made available through `BpmPlatform.getProcessEngineService().getProcessEngine("name of process engine")`.
+The process engine configuration can be placed in both [processes.xml]({{< relref "reference/deployment-descriptors/descriptors/processes-xml.md" >}}) and the [bpm-platform.xml]({{< relref "reference/deployment-descriptors/descriptors/bpm-platform-xml.md" >}}) files.
+If the process engine is configured in either or both of those files, it will be bootstrapped by the Camunda BPM platform infrastructure and be made available through `BpmPlatform.getProcessEngineService().getProcessEngine("name of process engine")`.

-## Example
+# Example

-The following example shows an XML snippet which can be placed in both [processes.xml](ref:#descriptors-processesxml) and/or [bpm-platform.xml](ref:#descriptors-bpm-platformxml).
+The following example shows an XML snippet which can be placed in both [processes.xml]({{< relref "reference/deployment-descriptors/descriptors/processes-xml.md" >}}) and/or [bpm-platform.xml]({{< relref "reference/deployment-descriptors/descriptors/bpm-platform-xml.md" >}}).

 ```xml
 <process-engine name="default">